Have you seen fall armyworm?

 © Lyle Buss, University of Florida, Bugwood.org

-Fall armyworm (Spodoptera frugiperda) is an exotic pest that has been reported for the first time in the Torres Strait in January 2020.
+Fall armyworm (Spodoptera frugiperda) is an exotic pest that has been detected in Queensland.

-Fall armyworm includes two subpopulations, or strains, that are morphologically indistinguishable but differ in their host plant preference and certain physiological features.
+Fall armyworm includes 2 subpopulations, or strains, that are morphologically indistinguishable but differ in their host plant preference and certain physiological features.
 Diagnosis by a laboratory is required to identify strain.

-Destruction of crops can happen almost overnight when infestation levels are high.
+Destruction of crops can happen rapidly when infestation levels are high.

 While this pest is native to tropical and subtropical regions of the Americas, since 2016 it has rapidly spread to and throughout Africa, the Indian subcontinent, China and Southeast Asia.